Laser (dinghy): Previous builders

 After 2013 lawsuit Laser dinghies were manufactured under the company and name Kirby Torch.

-After 2019 laser dinghies were still manufactured by Laser Performance, but these boats are not licensed by World Sailing or the ILCA and are not eligible for ILCA events or the Olympic Games.
+After 2019 laser dinghies were still manufactured by LaserPerformance, but these boats are not licensed by World Sailing or ILCA and are not eligible for ILCA events or the Olympic Games.

 Design

-The Laser hull accommodates interchangeable rigs with different sail areas.
+The ILCA hull accommodates interchangeable rigs with different sail areas.
 This allows for a wide range of sailors to sail and compete in a range of wind conditions despite the Laser's small ideal crew weight range for a given rig.
 Three rigs are recognised by the International Laser Association: original Laser Standard with a sail area of 7.06 m^{2}; the Laser Radial with a sail area of 5.76 m^{2}; and the Laser 4.7 with a sail area of 4.7 m^{2}.

-The Laser's hull is constructed from fibreglass, the deck has a foam layer underneath for strength and buoyancy, and the daggerboard is removable for storage and transport.
+The ILCA'S hull is constructed from fibreglass, the deck has a foam layer underneath for strength and buoyancy, and the daggerboard is removable for storage and transport.
 The dinghy is manufactured by independent companies under licence in different parts of the world.

-As a one-design class of sailboat, all Lasers are built to the same specifications specified in the Laser Construction Manual.
+As a one-design class of sailboat, all ILCA are built to the same specifications specified in the ILCA Construction Manual.
 The association carries out inspections on manufacturers to ensure that boats are being made to the correct design.
 These factory specifications are the measurement of boats in a traditional sense.
 Sailors are prohibited from making any changes to the hull, sail, and spars unless specifically and positively permitted by the rules and are only allowed to use original parts.
 At regattas, boats are not measured, but rather inspected to ensure conformity with the rules.

-The Laser hull is 4.23 m long, with a waterline length of 3.96 m.
+The ILCA hull is 4.23 m long, with a waterline length of 3.96 m.
 The hull weight is 59 kg, which makes the boat light enough to lift onto a car-top rack.

-The various sizes of Laser are all cat-rigged.
-The Laser Standard sail has a sail area of 7.06 m2.
+The various sizes of ILCA are all cat-rigged.
+The ILCA sail has a sail area of 7.06 m2.

-The Laser is designed to be sailed single-handed although class rules permit two sailors.
+The ILCAis designed to be sailed single-handed.